rpizziol/locust-flask-test/README.md

    ./run_locust <SwarmRate> <MaxUsers>
    ```

-3. Kill the kubernetes cluster with (don't forget to press Enter to continue):
+3. Kill the kubernetes cluster with the script (don't forget to press Enter to continue):

    ```
-   python ./gcloud/gcloud_script.py del
+   ./gcloud/close.sh
    ```

 ### To Do